-- Before October Half term the English teachers, in conjunction with the literacy co-ordinator and SENDCo, will identify Y7 students who would benefit from literacy withdrawal. - The SENDCo will meet with the literacy team to discuss these students and plan groupings. - The literacy team will monitor the students and meet half-termly with the SENDCo.
-They will identify any specific issues for these students through teaching and assessments. - Students will be moved groups each half term in accordance with the identification of their needs. - Students will return to all English classes if literacy and English staff feel they have reached their appropriate target level. - This will continue into Y8 and Y9 as necessary.
+- Before October Half term the English teachers, in conjunction with the literacy co-ordinator and SENDCo,/LPIP will identify Y7 students who would benefit from interventions - The LPIP will meet with the literacy team to discuss these students and plan groupings. - The literacy team will monitor the students and meet termly with the LPIP.
+They will identify any specific issues for these students through teaching and assessments. - This will continue into Y8 and Y9 as necessary.